What Is an ASN (Autonomous System Number) and Why It Matters

 Every IP address belongs to an AS.
 An IP lookup will show you the ASN and the associated organisation name — AS15169 is Google, AS16509 is Amazon AWS, AS13335 is Cloudflare.
 For security analysis, this is immediately useful: an IP from AS16509 is from AWS, which means it's a cloud server, not a residential user.
 An IP from a residential ISP's ASN means something different entirely.

-Here's the thing — fraud detection systems, email spam filters, and security tools all use ASN data as part of their risk scoring.
+That's exactly why ASN data matters in practice.
+Fraud detection systems, email spam filters, and security tools all use it as part of their risk scoring.
 Cloud and VPS provider ASNs are higher risk for certain types of activity because they're so frequently used for automated attacks, bots, and spam.
 Residential ASNs get more benefit of the doubt.

 ASNs in Threat Intelligence